About section with context and goals of the online learning platform project.

 Insights

-Students need structured knowledge and an organized learning space.
+All need structured materials and an organized learning space

 Competitor benchmarking of existing learning platforms with notes on strengths and weaknesses.